matthewmayer/more-awesome-npm-cli/docs/content/cli-commands/npm-init.md

 If the initializer is omitted (by just calling `npm init`), init will fall back to legacy init behavior.
-It will ask you a bunch of questions, and then write a package.json for you.
+It will ask you a bunch of questions, and then write a
+package: An Amazing Project.json for you.
 It will attempt to make reasonable guesses based on existing fields, dependencies, and options selected.
 It is strictly additive, so it will keep any fields and values that were already set.
 You can also use `-y`/`--yes` to skip the questionnaire altogether.
 If you pass `--scope`, it